Inbound Marketing is content marketing for sales.

 Here is a Marketo Definitive Guide article with data on social media platforms and helpful social media stats.

 Tip!
-To be on the safe side, if your audience is under 35, go with Youtube as at least one of your platforms, and then try out one other like TikTok or whatever is the latest one.
-Maybe your personas are on groups on FB, or they live in the VR gaming.
+To be on the safe side, go with Youtube as at least one of your platforms, and then try out one other like TikTok or whatever is the latest one.
+Maybe your personas are on groups on FB, or they live in VR gaming.

 It would be best if you did some research and surveys, and then, depending on the best customer personas you created, you’ll use those as your guide.
-Find professional research can save time.
+Find and use a professional research consultant can save time and generate more money.
 If you can’t afford it, some surveys cost a lot less than building a whole campaign that ends up failing.

 Quick Tip!
 Reuse the videos you’ve created for YouTube on those other platforms.